kushv818/embedded-onboarding/section-05/hardware_filtering/analog_filtering.md

 The bode plot is a representation of the filter's *frequency response*.
 That is, how the output compares to the input as a function of frequency.
 The is also commonly referred to as the spectrum of the *impulse response*.

 As before, the horizontal axis is frequency.
 The vertical axis however, is in decibels (dB).
-The reasons for this and what it is will become apparent later.
+The reasons for this will become apparent later.
 There are two curves in the graph.
 The solid line represents the *magnitude*, and the faded line represents the *phase* response.
 For our purposes, we will only focus on the magnitude response of a filter.

 At the low end of the spectrum, we see that the magnitude plot shows 0 dB.
 This means the signal is not *attenuated* by the filter, or that is is passed through without a drop in amplitude.
+This will be mathematically formalized in terms of a *transfer function* later.
 As the frequency increases beyond a critical point (-3 dBs), the signal becomes *attenuated* (the amplitude is reduced).
 The higher the frequency, the more strongly attenuated it becomes when it tries to pass through the filter.
+In other words, the higher the frequency, the more strongly the filter attenuates the signals.

 ## Transfer Functions and Decibels